apua/ATN/cirrus/README.rst

 This is a Django project for project "Cirrus".

-The core application `test_automation` is for test automation, providing HTTP REST API to maintain test suites and execute automated test with RobotFramework.
+The core application `autotest` is for test automation, providing HTTP REST API to maintain test suites and execute automated test with RobotFramework.